I beg to move,

 I know Members are always rightly concerned that any change might have unintended consequences or be the thin end of a wedge.
 We rightly jealously guard the rules of our democracy.
 I want to reassure Members on a number of matters.
 The resolution before the House is not that a Member would be required to apply for a proxy vote, but that they would be able to do so if they chose.
 Those who want to take no leave or to ask for a pair would be perfectly free to do so, as they are now.

 It would not affect pay, which is a matter for the Independent Parliamentary Standards Authority.
-IPSA has assured me in writing that how we vote in the House is a matter of us, not for it, and it would not regard any change in voting as a matter that would affect pay in any way, so that is just not an issue.
+IPSA has assured me in writing that how we vote in the House is a matter for us, not for it, and it would not regard any change in voting as a matter that would affect pay in any way, so that is just not an issue.
 It would not be open to abuse because whether someone has had a baby or adopted a child is not a subjective judgment; it is a matter of fact.

 It will be evident to hon.
 Members that I am not moving this motion out of self-interest.
 It is too late for that—30 years too late.
 My children are already grown up, but I want this for the younger Members and future parents in the House.

 I am grateful to my right hon. and learned Friend for giving way, and I wish you a happy birthday, Madam Deputy Speaker—I will not give you the bumps.